snotskie/ttrpg/site/src/index.md

 Characters in this game have Heros that they look up to.
 The first time per session, when you succeed a Check or win a Contest by $5$ or more while acting as your Hero would, gain $3$ Blessings.
 Subsequent times gain $1$ Blessing instead.

 !!! tip "Character Creation: Step Four!"
     Describe who your character looks up to, whose work they strive to emulate, who taught them everything they know, or so on.
 What would it look like to make their Hero happy? upset?
-What is their connection to their Hero, and where is their Hero up to in the world now?
+What is their connection to their Hero, and what is their Hero up to in the world now?

 ## Abilities